 \item What are the statistical properties of the cluster population?
 How does cluster detectability depend on baryon physics?

 \item Can we accurately measure how the properties of the cluster population change over time?
 What are the ultimate products of structure formation?

 \end{itemize}

-The X-ray observations started in Summer 2018 and will continue for three years.
-All the data are public as soon as they have been acquired. \planck\ SZE data are available for the full data set.
+The X-ray observations started in Summer 2018 and would continue for three years.
+All the data are made public as soon as they are acquired. \planck\ SZE data are available for the full data set.
 Access to independent weak lensing (WL) mass estimates for a sizeable fraction of the sample was ensured through an object selection strategy that optimised coverage with existing high-quality optical multi-band imaging data from the Canada-France-Hawaii Telescope (CFHT), Subaru, and the {\it Hubble} Space Telescope (HST).
 Coverage was also optimised with the ongoing Canada-France Imaging Survey (CFIS) on the CFHT, and with the {\it Euclid} survey footprints.

 This paper presents a detailed overview of the project, and acts as a reference for the collaboration and for the wider community.
 It is organised as follows.
 In Sect.~\ref{sec:xhcp}, we present the motivating questions, scientific goals, and legacy value of such a project.
 In Sect.~\ref{sec:strat}, we discuss the sample definition and observation strategy.
-Sect.~\ref{sec:support} describes the supporting data essential to the project goals, and we present our summary and conclusions in Sect.~\ref{sec:conc}.
+Section~\ref{sec:support} describes the supporting data essential to the project goals, and we present our summary and conclusions in Sect.~\ref{sec:conc}.
 Throughout the paper we assume a flat $\Lambda$CDM cosmology with $\Omega_m=0.3$, $\Omega_\Lambda=0.7$ and $H_{0}=70$ km s$^{-1}$ Mpc$^{-1}$.
-The variables $M_{\Delta}$ and $R_{\Delta}$ are the total mass and radius corresponding to a total density contrast $\Delta \, \rho_{\rm c}(z)$, where $\rho_{\rm c}(z)$ is the critical density of the Universe at the cluster redshift; thus, e.g. $M_{500} = (4\pi/3)\,500\,\rho_{\rm c}(z)\,R_{500}^3$.
+The variables $M_{\Delta}$ and $R_{\Delta}$ are the total mass and radius corresponding to a total density contrast $\Delta \, \rho_{\rm c}(z)$, where $\rho_{\rm c}(z)$ is the critical density of the Universe at the cluster redshift; thus, for example, $M_{500} = (4\pi/3)\,500\,\rho_{\rm c}(z)\,R_{500}^3$.
 The quantity $Y_{\rm X}$ is the product of $\Mgv$, the gas mass within $\Rv$, and $\TX$, the spectroscopic temperature measured in the $[0.15$--$0.75]~\Rv$ aperture.
 The SZ flux is characterised by $Y_{\Delta}$, where $Y_{\Delta}\,D_{\rm A}^2$ is the spherically integrated Compton parameter within $R_{\Delta}$, and $D_{\rm A}$ is the angular-diameter distance to the cluster.